-As part of the Economic Crime and Corporate Transparency Act 2023, compulsory identity (ID) verification checks for company directors and people with significant control (PSCs) are coming into force from November 2025.
+As part of the Economic Crime and Corporate Transparency Act 2023, November 2025 saw the beginning of a phased implementation for compulsory identity (ID) verification checks for company directors and people with significant control (PSCs) to come into force, with different requirements coming in at staggered intervals during the transitional phase.

 The background